mbodm/wingetupd/README.md

 - So keep in mind: That folder needs security permissions for writing files in it.
 - Some locations like "_C:\\_" or "_C:\ProgramFiles_" don´t have security permissions for writing files in them (for a good reason).
 - If you don´t wanna run the tool just from your Desktop, "_C:\Users\USERNAME\AppData\Local_" is also a good location.
-- The log file contains all the _WinGet_ calls and its output, so you can exactly see how _WinGet_ was used.
+- The log file contains all the _WinGet_ calls and their output, so you can exactly see how _WinGet_ was used.
 - The tool has no parameters and is not using any parameters at all.
 - To find out the package-ID´s (you put into the package-file) of your installed applications, you can use `winget search`.
 - At the time of writing, the ID _Zoom.Zoom_ seems to not match the corresponding installed _Zoom_ package.